 For the first few weeks after your procedure, you may notice that your urine is cloudy.
 Or you may have blood or blood clots in your urine.
 This is normal while your body rids itself of the treated tissue.
 These symptoms may begin to get better during the first few weeks.
 But it may take a few months before they go away.
 Your provider can tell you when you can have sex again and when you can go back to work.

 You also may be told to avoid lifting anything over 10 pounds or bending over to lift things from the ground.

 You should drink plenty of fluids to help flush out your bladder.

 You may be glad to know that BPH and its treatments rarely cause problems with sex.
-Even if you have retrograde ejaculation, orgasm shouldn’t feel any different than it did before the procedure.
-Retrograde ejaculation happens when semen goes into the bladder instead of the urethra during ejaculation.
-This is common after procedures for BPH.
-This should not cause any health problems or affect your sexual function.
-If you notice any problems with sex, talk with your doctor.
+You may find that you have retrograde ejaculation.
+This happens when semen goes into the bladder instead of the urethra during ejaculation.
+Retrograde ejaculation is common after procedures for BPH.
+But even if this does occur, orgasm shouldn’t feel any different than it did before the procedure.
+And it should not cause any health problems or affect your sexual function.
+If you notice any problems with sex, talk with your healthcare provider.
 Help may be available.

-You have frequent or very strong urge to urinate.
+You have a frequent or very strong urge to urinate